imersys/player-site/src/index.md

 </h1>

 <div class="intro">
-  <p>For the PC, iOS, Android, iPadOS and others using the latest Web standards</p>
+  <p>For PC, iOS, Android, iPadOS and others using the latest Web standards</p>
 </div>